MBDP-bioinformatics-courses/MBDP_Genomics_2024/Practicals/README.md

 Can you find any differences in the annotation of some specific genes when comparing the results of these tools with the Prokka annotation?

+## Detection of secondary metabolites biosynthesis gene clusters (OPTIONAL)

+Biosynthetic genes putatively involved in the synthesis of secondary metabolites can identified using `antiSMASH`

+Got to `https://antismash.secondarymetabolites.org/#!/start`.
+You can load the assembled genome you obtained and turn on all the extra features.

+When the analysis is ready, you may be able to answer the following questions:

+1. How many secondary metabolites biosynthetic gene clusters (BGC) were detected?
+2. Which different types of BGC were detected and what is the difference among these types?
+3. Do you think your strain produce all these metabolites?
+Why?

 ## Taxonomic annotation against GTDB

 Next thing is to give a name to our strain.
 In other words, what species did we assemble.